 The other side of the coin is the equipment for proper disposal of waste water.
 You will definitely be producing lots of dirty run off from the vehicle after a wash cycle, and you don’t want to leave it at your client’s.
 If you can’t treat the discharge properly on site, you need equipment that will siphon off and store the dirty water after you finish with the detailing task.

 Every self-respecting car owner should have a good supply of microfiber wash cloths on hand, so as a wannabe mobile car care expert, you should do likewise.
 Only a non-abrasive wash cloth is good enough to touch the sensitive surfaces of your car, from the leather interior to the vinyl trimmings to the head lights.
 Brushes of different lengths and stiffness will also come in handy for when you need to get to hard-to-reach corners inside the car.

-Your toolkit should also be well-stocked with a variety of car shampoos, soaps, conditioners, and waxes.
-You would never know exactly what materials and fabrics you will eventually be cleaning until you’ve already arrived at your client’s residence, so it’s best to be prepared with an array of cleaners that can cater to different car components.
-Be clear with the client if he requires extra cleaning services such as car underbody cleaning or tire dressing, as you will need specially-formulated products for these types of cleaning jobs.
+Your toolkit of car care supplies should also include a variety of car shampoos, soaps, conditioners, and waxes.
+You would never know exactly what materials and fabrics you will eventually be cleaning until you see it at your client’s residence.
+So it’s best to be prepared with an array of cleaners that can cater to different car components.
+Be clear with the client if he requires extra cleaning services such as car underbody cleaning or tire dressing, as you will need special products for these types of cleaning jobs.

 If you want to go the extra mile, you can bring an electric polisher to apply and buff your preferred wax product efficiently.
 But if you don’t mind putting your back into it, a chamois cloth can polish your car just as well, although a little bit slower.